Banno/vault4s/docs/docs/index.md

 ## Quick Start

-To use vault4s in an existing SBT project with Scala 2.11 or a later version, add the following dependencies to your `build.sbt` depending on your needs:
+To use vault4s in an existing SBT project with Scala 2.12 or later, add the following dependencies to your `build.sbt` depending on your needs:

 ```scala